 As Jira grows ever more ubiquitous, it’s increasingly necessary for larger and more diverse groups to communicate and collaborate on projects in real-time.
 The ancients’ rituals of emailing screenshots are embarrassingly outdated for software-enabled teams that bought Jira to avoid email-chain siloes and the disheartening disaster of discovering efforts have been duplicated due to a lack of real-time project management.

 The first option to consider seems the most straightforward.
-Give individual access to your Jira, by giving each person a seat.
+Give the individual access to your Jira by buying them a license.

 If you’re sure there’s nothing you wouldn’t mind an outsider seeing (and everyone on your instance knows to keep it that way), open the circle and pull up a seat!

-For larger instances, the cost of an extra seat will be rendered proportionally insignificant, but security procedure, compartmentalization, user permissions, and management will become a more important and cumbersome task.
+For larger instances, the cost of an extra seat will be rendered proportionally insignificant, but security procedures, compartmentalization, user permissions, and management will become a more important and cumbersome task.

-- Set up permission schemes to restrict access to specific groups, project roles and users.
+- Set up Jira permission schemes to restrict project access to specific groups, project roles, and users.